Ibrahima Konaté: Early career

 Konaté played as a teen for Paris FC youth teams.
 When he was 14, he left for Sochaux and joined their boarding academy at the age of 15.
-He started his career as a striker before moving to the defence.
-Konaté moved to centre-back.
+He started his career as a striker before moving to the defence, becoming a centre-back.

 Konaté made his professional debut for Sochaux in a 1–0 Ligue 2 loss to Auxerre on 7 February 2017, at the age of 17.